delphix/masking-initializer/README.md

  level to be skipped.
 This means that if a table no longer exists in a database then instead of the whole setup failing, that table will be skipped.
 Similar to columns missing from tables.
  This flag is only used in setup mode.
+ * `-R` when running in backup mode, redacts user information (first name, last name, email address) and replaces with `REDACTED`.

  The `-f` flag is always required and one and only one of `-s` or `-b` must be provided.